You know you had it coming.

 The main reason 2017 has been a very special year for us is the founding of the balancr GmbH and the release of our eponymous product: balancr.
-Designed as a balance management SaaS for startups, you can start using balancr for free.
-Our new product stands side to side with the enterprise-level emoney management suite CoreWallet, completing the trimplement portfolio.
+Designed as a balance management SaaS for startups, our new product stands side to side with the enterprise-level emoney management suite CoreWallet, completing the trimplement portfolio.
 Currently, balancr is still gaining traction, but founding the company already opened us many doors.
 For example, tying balancr to a new startup allowed us to visit conferences, presenting the product and making valuable business contacts.

 2. Conventions: Our trip around the globe